MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

     }
     ```

-6. You should now test loading pages and viewing the Supabase dashboard to verify your views table is updating.
-If it's not, verify your connection details and try exploring the Supabase logs.
+6. You should now verify your views table is updating by loading pages and viewing the Supabase dashboard.
+If it's not updating, verify your connection details and try exploring the Supabase logs.

 ### Next.js: Adding a live-updating view counter